arpitKSi/Algorithmic-Travel-Planner/README.md

 ## 🖥️ Output

-Provide an **ouput.html**, file and you will get all the listing the with your desired conditions.
+Provide an **ouput.html**, file and you will get the travelling routes according to your preferences.

 ## 📜 License